 You may be able to come to a flexible arrangement to meet the vendor’s and your expectations to prevent a deal from falling through.
 You might be able to smooth the way with a deferred payment, where you pay the bulk upfront and then pay the remainder once you’re trading.
 Another option is to buy the leasehold with the option to buy the freehold later on.

-Most independent hotel operators used to always offer a full breakfast, and a larger hotel offer a full service with a fully licensed bar, restaurant, function facilities and more.
+Most independent hotel operators used to always offer a full breakfast to suit American breakfast habits.
+Larger hotels often offer a full service with a fully licensed bar, restaurant, function facilities and more.
 However, over more recent years, this style of operation has begun to change, thanks to branded hotel operators and budget hotel groups shaking things up.
 Aparthotels and options like Airbnb have also introduced more competition.

 Online travel agents have also started to dictate room pricing and potential profitability.
 Wage costs are also under pressure.